 Shark Valley (the blue points on this map), which sits due west of Miami, is the place to go on airboat rides and take a tour by tram or bicycle to see the wildlife.

 The Gulf Coast Visitor Center is located on the western side of the Everglades, at Everglades City, just south of Naples.
 This part of the park was hit hard by Hurricane Irma in 2017 and was not open during our visit.
 A park ranger told us that this is the best spot to explore the Everglades by kayak.
 Since it is located on the opposite side of the Everglades, most visitors choose either the eastern side (Shark Valley and Ernest F. Coe) or the Gulf Coast.
+This article focuses on the eastern side, since this is what was open during our visit.

 One Day in the Everglades